Derrick-Mei/Sprint-Challenge--Data-Structures-Algorithms/data_structures/Data_Structures_Answers.md

 Add your answers to the questions below.

 1. What is the runtime complexity of your `depth_first_for_each` method?
+    1. O(n) - as the size grows, the complexity grows at a constant rate

 2. What is the space complexity of your `depth_first_for_each` function?
+    1. O(1) - as the size grows, the space required does not grow

 3. What is the runtime complexity of your `breadth_first_for_each` method?
+    1. O(n)

 4. What is the space complexity of your `breadth_first_for_each` method?
+    1. O(n)

 5. What is the runtime complexity of your `heapsort` function?